PropertyClass

 The game client uses an abstract data type, known as a PropertyClass, to designate complex types capable of undergoing binary serialization.
 Internally, this is an assembly reflection.
 Each PropertyClass must be labeled with a property hash.

-The property class hash is a string ID of the PropertyClass name, prefixed with it's internal representation, such as class or struct.
+The property class hash is a string ID of the PropertyClass name, prefixed with it's internal representation, such as class

 Property

-Each property of the PropertyClass is simply labeled as Property, and serves as specific field elaboration to the binary encoding process.
+, and serves as specific field elaboration to the binary encoding process.

-Each Property element denotes two important attributes: Hash, and Flags.
+element denotes two important attributes: Hash

 Property Hash